ZachLaik/compare-models/README.md

 It fetches fresh rankings from the **Open LLM/Chatbot Arena** and merges them with public pricing from **OpenRouter** and **LiteLLM**, producing a single CSV you can use in notebooks, dashboards, or apps.

 > Primary artifact: **`chatbot_arena_leaderboard_with_cost.csv`** (updated daily)
+> A hosted Webview with cost calculator is also available [here](https://zachlaik.github.io/compare-models)

 ---